Speach: 11.03.2008

 participates in the production process and produces the consumer goods

 himself.
-"Open source", "open innovation" or “crowdsourcing" have become
+"Open source", "open innovation" or “crowdsourcing"

 keywords to describe the production sphere of the prosumer.
-A prosumer is
+A prosumer

 the active consumer of Web 2.0 in social commerce.